RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Support/support.md

 Rapid provides support for you and your customers' sites.
 When developing a product include the support framework to ensure the Rapid support team are made aware of requests.

-This framework is designed to be flexiable and extendable for your use case.
+This framework is designed to be flexible and extendable for your use case.
 It includes at a minimum:
 1) A support request table to store requests
 2) A suite of Workflow processes to manage the lifecycle of support requests
 3) A pair of webhooks to keep requests in sync with our oversight database

-Optionally we also provide a basic Adaptive Form that can be configured to be presented by the Rapid AI Helpbot when needed.
+Optionally we also provide a basic Adaptive Form that can be configured to be presented by the Rapid AI Help bot when needed.

 ## Basic installation